newjersey/navigator-content/src/display-content/post-onboarding/construction-renovation.md

 ---
-radioQuestion: Do you plan to do any renovations or construction on your commercial/industrial space?
+radioQuestion: Do you plan to do any renovations or construction on your commercial/industrial space ?
 radioYes: Yes
 radioNo: No
 radioNoContent: No further action is required.